IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Experiments

 \subsubsection{Comparable Methods}

+The basic principle of our method is similar to \emph{DBSCAN}.
+We use a sampling-based strategy to gain scalability.
+Our prime concern is to obtain stability for the cluster structure in sample space.
+We select representatives for the cluster structure once stability is achieved and the algorithm do not process further any unprocessed data points.
+Several methods~\cite{BLOCK-DBSCAN2021, IncAnyDBC2020, grid2019} have been developed to use \emph{DBSCAN} for large data.
+None of them examine the quality of cluster structure for large data.
+They only check scalability.
+Their major concern is to reduce the number of query points while processing the whole dataset.
+Their output approximates DBSCAN output.
+Since the motivation of this work is quite different from the existing scalable DBSCAN algorithms, we have chosen only one of them, \emph{IncAnyDBC}~\cite{IncAnyDBC2020} for comparison.

-Since we aim to handle large scale data and our method involves \emph{DBSCAN}, we have chosen \emph{IncAnyDBC}~\cite{IncAnyDBC2020} for comparison.The author compares their method based on run time~\cite{IncAnyDBC2020}.
-We find authors who have proposed improved \emph{DBSCAN} algorithm to handle large scale dataset, check the cluster quality concerning clustering labels obtained from DBSCAN~\cite{BLOCK-DBSCAN2021} using same $\epsilon$ and $MinPts$.
-Since our method generates cluster representative by processing a fraction of the dataset (randomly sampled), it makes our algorithm efficient in time and storage.
-Hence, we compare clustering accuracy with respect to ground truth as well as clustering labels by {DBSCAN}.
-Additionally, we have chosen another clustering algorithm \emph{CNAK} which is the sampling-based \emph{K-means} method where $K$ is automatically learned during its execution.
-Also, it is capable of handling large-scale data.
-We will be able to compare the performance of a multi-representative scheme over a single representative one.
+Since our method generates cluster representatives by processing a fraction of the dataset (randomly sampled), it makes our algorithm efficient in time and storage.
+Hence, we compare our method with that of \emph{CNAK}, which is the sampling-based \emph{K-means} method where $K$ is automatically learned during its execution.
+It is also capable of handling large data.
+We will be able to compare the performance of a multi-representative scheme with a single representative one.